Chewwi7/Intro-to-Software-Engineering-Project/README.md

 ## You can find everything related to our project right here in this repo!

-## We will create a web app using C#, ASP.NET Core, Bootstrap, and JSON to sell legendary weapons and items from all kinds of fiction including movies, TV shows, video games, anime, and more!
+We will create a web app using C#, ASP.NET Core, Bootstrap, and JSON to sell legendary weapons and items from all kinds of fiction including movies, TV shows, video games, anime, and more!

-#### Meet the Team
+### The Team
 Philip Nsajja

 Jeffery Felshaw